NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Methodology

 \subsection{Summary creation}

-To obtain scene summaries, books were split into $\sim$20000-symbol chunks (with 300-symbol overlap), then each chunk was summarized using GPT-3.5 API (the code (including prompt details) is provided in the supplementary materials).
+To obtain scene summaries, books were split into $\sim$3,000-symbol chunks (with 300-symbol overlap), and then each chunk was summarized using the GPT-3.5 API (the code, including prompt details, is provided at \url{https://github.com/r-seny/NarrativeXL}).